 Figure 5 illustrates the SuperClock configured as a clock multiplier.
 The 3Q0 output is programmed to divide by four and is fed back to FB.
 This causes the PLL to increase its frequency until the 3Q0 and 3Q1 outputs are locked at 20 MHz while the 1Qx and 2Qx outputs run at 80 MHz.
 The 4Q0 and 4Q1 outputs are programmed to divide by two, which results in a 40 MHz waveform at these outputs.
-Note that the 20 and 40 MHz clocks fall simultaneously and are out of phase on their rising edge.
-This will allow the designer to use the rising edges of the 1⁄2 frequency and 1⁄4 frequency outputs without concern for rising-edge skew.
+Note that the rising edges of 4Qx and 3Qx outputs are aligned.
 The 2Q0, 2Q1, 1Q0, and 1Q1 outputs run at 80 MHz and are skewed by programming their select inputs accordingly.
 Note that the FS pin is wired for 80 MHz operation because that is the frequency of the fastest output.